 Netherland Church of Christ is a loving congregation located in Rickman, Tennessee.
 Our members, both individually and collectively, strive to follow Jesus and proclaim simple New Testament Christianity.
 We’ve found that in a world full of busyness and isolation, it’s nice to have a place where we can slow down and get to know others – for us, that place is Netherland Church.
 If you’re in our area, we’d love for you to come by and visit with us.
 Have a blessed day!

 Mark Loftis is our current Minister, and he and his family have been serving with Netherland Church since 1992.
-John Nichols is our Associate Minister, Tyler Gaw is our NKG Kids Minister and Ross Garrison is our Youth Minister, and they and their families have been serving with us since 2016.
+Additionally, Gepher Lopina is our Associate Minister, Tyler Gaw is our NKG Kids Minister and Ross Garrison is our NYG Youth Minister.
 We are very blessed here at Netherland Church to have these wonderfully talented, dedicated, and Godly men working with our Netherland Family.